 - Academically certified to level 6 – by Crossfields Institute (CI), an Ofqual regulated awarding organisation and education charity – 1680 notional learning hours

 - Apply the principles of Functional Medicine and use Institute for Functional Medicine tools

 - Comprehensive study material provided – including IHS Clinical Imbalance Charts and graduate with the unique IHS Nutritional Therapy Consultation Paperwork

 - Ongoing support via fortnightly webinars and online forums

 - Focus on developing critical thinking skills so that students become effective, safe and confident Nutritional Therapists

 - Practical assessments designed to develop clinical practice skills

 - 250 hours of clinical practice training with 70 live hours, including 6 consultations with clients

 - Flexible learning options.
-Study with the option of attending lectures and workshops (Dublin only).
 The prerequisite CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ) can be started at 3 different points through the year – September, January or May.
 Please note that each year of the Diploma in Nutritional Therapy course runs from September

 - Earn whilst you learn.
 Qualify as a nutrition and lifestyle coach after completing the prerequisite course and work as you complete your studies